subhroneeldey/weblint/readme.md

 sudo gulp checkdependency
 ```

-## 7) It checks whether the html and css files follow the accessibility guidelines and reports necessary errors in a separate file
+## 7) It checks whether the html and css files follow the accessibility guidelines

 **CODE:**
 In gulpfile.js